 ASCA works with the United States Congress to ensure sound public policy is implemented concerning ASCs and their Medicare patients.
 Because ASCs provide superior quality and timely patient care, it is imperative that the ASC industry work with Congress to ensure Medicare patients continue to have access to ASCs.

-2017-2018 Legislative Priorities
+2019-2020 Legislative Priorities

-- require CMS to post similar quality metrics of ASCs and HOPDs online in a “side-by-side comparison.”
+Require the Centers for Medicare & Medicaid Services (CMS) to post similar quality metrics of ASCs and HOPDs online in a “side-by-side comparison.”
 The publicly available data would include quality measures for both sites of service in the same geographic area;

-- add an ASC voice to the Advisory Panel on Hospital Outpatient Payment (HOP).
-This panel, which seats up to 15 people, advises the Secretary of the US Department of Health and Human Services (HHS) and the Administrator of CMS concerning the clinical integrity of the Ambulatory Payment Classification groups and their relative payment weights;
+Add an ASC voice to the Advisory Panel on Hospital Outpatient Payment (HOP).
+This panel, which seats up to 15 people, advises the secretary of the US Department of Health & Human Services (HHS) and the administrator of CMS concerning the clinical integrity of the Ambulatory Payment Classification groups and their relative payment weights;

-- require that the Centers for Medicare & Medicaid Services (CMS) disclose which criteria it uses to determine which procedures may be performed in the ASC setting; and
+Require that CMS disclose the criteria it uses to determine which procedures may be performed in the ASC setting; and

-- prevent barriers to colorectal cancer screening for Medicare patients.
+Prevent barriers to colorectal cancer screening for Medicare patients.